Kaiser Aluminum Corporation Q1 Profit Increases, Inline With Estimates

-WASHINGTON (dpa-AFX) - Kaiser Aluminum Corporation (KLUCQ.OB) revealed a profit for its first quarter that increased from the same period last year in line with the Street estimates.
+WASHINGTON (dpa-AFX) - Kaiser Aluminum Corporation (KLUCQ.OB) revealed earnings for its first quarter that increased from the same period last year in line with the Street estimates.

 Analysts on average had expected the company to earn $0.66 per share, according to figures compiled by Thomson Reuters.
 Analysts' estimates typically exclude special items.